davidp84/SEPMA2/README.txt

 6. Staff Check ticket status

-6.1 Does not show severity of ticket - Not fixed as of 16/OCT/2022 (RBullock Testing)
+6.1 Does not show severity of ticket - Fixed (TH 16/OCT/2022)